 The full cash value (FCV) of real estate as estimated by Maricopa County is determined for ad valorem tax purposes and is purportedly synonymous with market value according to state statute.
-Table 1 summarizes the current assessments and shows a brief tax history of the subject property.
+Table 1 on the following page summarizes the current assessments and shows a brief tax history of the subject property.
 In this instance, the subject property is exempt from real property taxes because it is owned by the Arizona Department of Transportation.